MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-topology.md

 ---
 ms.assetid:
-title: Create a dashboard with the Topology widget in the Web console
+title: Create a Dashboard with the Topology Widget in the Web Console
 description: This article describes how to create a new HTML5 dashboard in System Center Operations Manager with the Topology widget.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/15/2025
 ms.custom: UpdateFrequency2, engagement-fy24
 ms.service: system-center